11ason/home/src/content/posts/update-30-08-24/index.md

 I'm still in the planning stages, but with the help of my friend (the artist for the game), we’ve been brainstorming what we want in the game and where we want the story to go.
 Here’s what we have so far:

 Your name is Ethan.
 You're a new hire at a movie theater known for its re-runs of old movies.
-You work alongside your childhood best friend and Bryce, the owner's nephew.
-In the afternoon, you're in charge of selling tickets, taking drink & popcorn orders, and cleaning up the theater with your friend.
+You work alongside your childhood best friend Olivia and Bryce, the owner's nephew.
+In the afternoon, you're in charge of selling tickets, taking drink & popcorn orders, and cleaning up the theater with Olivia.
 But once it’s showtime, and your friend swaps shifts with Bryce, you begin exploring the theater and the secrets it holds.
 You’ve heard rumors that the place is haunted, but you never believed them—until you saw them with your own eyes.

 ---